coreweave/tensorizer/README.md

 by tensorizer as they would require supplemental quantization parameters to be deserialized correctly.

+### Numpy Support

+Tensorizer can be used with `numpy` directly to read and write `numpy.ndarray`'s.

+The serializer's `write_tensor` function handles supplying both `torch.Tensor`'s and `numpy.ndarray`'s.

+The deserializer has a separate function `read_numpy_arrays` that will return the data as `numpy.ndarray`'s.

+As explained above in [bfloat16 support](#bfloat16-support), tensorizer uses special conversions to write opaque datatypes, those not supported by numpy.
+Therefore, special considerations need to be taken when loading the data as `numpy.ndarray`'s.

+By default, the `read_numpy_arrays` function sets its `allow_raw_data` parameter to `False`.
+This means that if the data contains opaque datatypes, a `ValueError` will be raised.

+If you want to return the raw data regardless, set `allow_raw_data` to be `True`.

+A fifth variable is returned by the `read_numpy_arrays` generator, which is a `bool` that indicates whether the returned data was originally an opaque datatype.

 ## Running Tests
 `tensorizer` uses `unittest` for testing.
 The tests have their own set of dependencies, which can be installed with